Arithmetic geometry of toric varieties. Metrics, measures and heights: Toric metrics

 Every {toric} object has a certain invariance property with respect to the action of $\T$.
 This is also the case for metrics.
-Since $\T^{\an}$ is non compact, we can not ask for a metric to be $\T^{\an}$-invariant, but we can impose $\SS^{\an}$-invariance.
-We need a preliminary result.
+Since $\T^{\an}$ is non compact, we cannot ask for a metric to be $\T^{\an}$-invariant, but we can impose $\SS $-invariance.
+In view of equation (\ref{eq:138}) and Proposition \ref{prop:106}, a function $f\colon \T^{\an}\to \R$ will be called \emph{$\SS$-invariant} if it is constant along the fibres of $\rho _{0}$.